junedSI/junedSI/README.md

   <h2> About me! 👦</h2>
   I am <b>Juned Inamdar</b>, a Full Stack Web Developer and Data scientist (trying to learn new things) and a [Freelancer].
-I am still Pursuing my masters in Data science and will graduate in mid-2023.
+I am Pursuing my masters in Data science and will graduate in mid-2023.